White House calls Arizona a coronavirus success story as state resets after huge spike in cases

 The delay in test reporting also makes it unclear how many tests are now being taken across Arizona.
 More than 120,000 test results have been reported from the last week in June, while under 58,000 have been reported from the week ending Aug.
 1 and only 5,900 from Aug.
 2 to Aug.
 4.

-The state’s daily numbers on currently hospitalized covid-19 patients have also dropped from a high of 3,517 on July 14 to 1,945 as of Aug.
+The state’s daily numbers on currently hospitalized patients with covid-19, the disease caused by the novel coronavirus, have also dropped from a high of 3,517 on July 14 to 1,945 as of Aug.
 4. However, the state has also recently reported large jumps in its cumulative number of hospitalized covid-19 patients since the start of the epidemic, from 5,942 on July 14 to more than 13,500 through Aug.
 4.

-There were 87 new deaths reported Wednesday, for a total 3,932.
+There were 87 new deaths reported Wednesday, for a total of 3,932.
 The seven-day average of newly reported deaths began climbing from the low 20s in late June to a high of 83 per day on July 21, and has since settled in the high 60s, though the state’s daily numbers can range widely, from its single-day high of 172 on Thursday to 14 on Sunday.

 Birx said Ducey’s experience shows “you can keep a state open and keep retail open,” with precautions.
 Those include the customary wearing of face masks to reduce transmission of the virus, advice that has yielded strong political backlash among some of the president’s supporters.